 Hill, 2007.
 Hill CA, Harris RC, Kim HJ, Harris BD, Sale C, Boobis LH, Kim CK, Wise JA.
 Influence of beta-alanine supplementation on skeletal muscle carnosine concentrations and high intensity cycling capacity.
 Amino Acids.
 2007 Feb;32(2):225-33.
 Epub 2006 Jul 28.

-Kendrick, 2008.
 Kendrick IP, Harris RC, Kim HJ, Kim CK, Dang VH, Lam TQ, Bui TT, Smith M, Wise JA.
 The effects of 10 weeks of resistance training combined with beta-alanine supplementation on whole body strength, force production, muscular endurance and body composition.
 Amino Acids.
 2008 May;34(4):547-54.
 Epub 2008 Jan 4.
-(Abstract)
+(Abstract) Not cited.

 Kendrick IP, Kim HJ, Harris RC, Kim CK, Dang VH, Lam TQ, Bui TT, Wise JA.
 The effect of 4 weeks beta-alanine supplementation and isokinetic training on carnosine concentrations in type I and II human skeletal muscle fibres.
 Eur J Appl Physiol.
 2009 May;106(1):131-8.
 Epub 2009 Feb 12.
 (Abstract) Not cited.

-Smith, 2009.
 Smith AE, Walter AA, Graef JL, Kendall KL, Moon JR, Lockwood CM, Fukuda DH, Beck TW, Cramer JT, Stout JR. Effects of beta-alanine supplementation and high-intensity interval training on endurance performance and body composition in men; a double-blind trial.
 J Int Soc Sports Nutr.
 2009 Feb 11;6:5.
+Not cited.